guicheffer/create-an-awesome-spa/README.md

 ## How to run
 Just `make run` and we're ready to rock!
 Access your http://localhost:3000/

+### Why does this exist?
+Because it makes easier to get this move forward in terms of developing a product or website from scratch.
+I developed this based on some experiences I had when creating applications in Vue.js, Backbone, React and Angular v(1|2).x

 ## Todo
 - [ ] Improve README.md